 If you live in or near the Hawkesbury in NSW, I cannot speak highly enough of Fortunes and Fairies.
 Leanne spent at least one and a half hours helping me design the rest of the quilt and explaining the differences between different types of batting.
 She was so patient with me as I asked question after question, many times re-explaining points and writing notes for me to follow at home.
 She did all the Maths and worked out the exact yardages I would need.
 And she has a great eye for matching and co-ordinating fabrics.

 I buy much of my fabric online from overseas, because, even including high postage costs, I can buy fabric much cheaper than I can purchase in Australia.
 I usually buy 7 - 8 yards or more at a time.
 However, spending time in a good fabric shop gives me something I cannot buy online... knowledge and experience.
 Sure, I can google to find this info and I do.
 But to be able to fire questions and have someone answer them on the spot is invaluable.
 I learnt SO much in that hour and a half with Leanne.
 (No, I'm not being sponsored.)

 As you can probably tell, I'm pretty chuffed with my 2nd quilt.
+It does look rather good in its new home, even if I do say so myself.
 I was warned I'd be hooked and I am.